 Not all elk units are created equal.
 Neither are all elk hunts within that unit.
 There are trade offs for each and every situation.
 Use your resources wisely and make the most of your Arizona Elk hunting experience.
 If you have any questions regarding the Arizona elk hunt application process or if you'd like to hunt with us at CTK, we can get you applied for your optimal hunt choices.

-The 2020 Arizona Elk Draw Deadline is February 11th.
+The Arizona Elk Draw Deadline is February 6th, 2024.
 Don't miss out on your opportunity to chase giants, visit the Arizona Game & Fish Department website and select "Apply for a Draw."
-For season dates, review the 2020 Pronghorn and Elk Regulations.
+For season dates, check our the current year's regulations.